scottstanfield/newmac/readme.md

 Command Line Tools
 ------------------
+> Note: this section is no longer needed as running `brew` install
+> triggers the installation of the Xcode tools.

 Apple doesn't ship a compiler with Mavericks for some reason.
 So you need to trigger the installation by trying to run the compiler directly.
 We need `gcc` installed so we can build the rest of our tools via